FOREX-Dollar gains on solid data, euro drops on cautious ECB comments

 China's yuan strengthened to its firmest in 2-1/2 weeks against the dollar on Thursday after the central bank took measures to support the embattled property sector.

-The People's Bank of China said it would allow existing mortgage rates to be lowered from Sept.
+The People's Bank of China said it would allow existing mortgage rates to be lowered starting Sept.
 25.

 The dollar was last 7.2595 against the onshore yuan CNY=CFXS, after reaching 7.2485, the lowest level since Aug.
 14.